CaloPando/Bayesian-project/README.md

 ![alt text](https://github.com/CaloPando/Bayesian-project/blob/master/images/train_on_range2.png)

-I also performs nicely at a multidimensional problem, such as the robot arm problem, which was present in Neal's book:<br/>
+It also performs nicely at a multidimensional problem, such as the robot arm problem, which was present in Neal's book:<br/>
 The network was trained on 20 points randomly sampled, the blue ellipse is the variance and it increases when close to the edges of the training interval as expected.
+It's the trained model "robot_arm_sloppy" (also "robot_arm_perfect" is trained with 80 points).

 ![alt_text](https://github.com/CaloPando/Bayesian-project/blob/master/images/frame_robot_arm.PNG)